-Designed to exceed the stringent requirements of California’s energy efficiency program (Title 24) by over 33%, the project is targeted to achieve a LEED Platinum Certification.
+The project was certified LEED for Homes Platinum by the U.S. Green Building Council.
 Windows in each unit provide ample natural light and air.
 Units are equipped with Energy Star-rated refrigerators and range hoods, bio-based marmoleum composition floors, high efficiency bathroom fixtures, and tile made from recycled content.
 Highly efficient ductless mechanical units for heating/cooling will be utilized.
 Solar thermal panels on the roof will provide more than 50% of the heated water needs.
 Paint, grout, mortar, and construction adhesives used throughout the building will be zero or minimal VOC products.

 Photos: Iwan Baan

 TYPE / 64-unit affordable housing project with shared community spaces, social service offices, and community gardens

 STATUS / Completed 2016

 ROLE / Design Architect and Architect of Record